TylerYep/wolfbot/README.md

 # Development
 ## September 2018
-Major refactoring update, and Single-Wolf Voting.
+Major refactoring update and Single-Wolf Voting added!
 The next primary focus will be on getting a conversation between roles - each character has more than one statement and is able to convey different types of information.
 This will enable us to give varying confidence levels to Wolf accusations, and even allow us to add more evil roles, like the Tanner and Minion.
 By rough estimate, with 12 roles, there are roughly 250 million different games that can